JoseOcasio1994/P3/README.md

 **Week 3**

-Created a project in Unreal and setup the control scheme.
+*Day 1* - Created a project in Unreal and setup the control scheme.
 Mouse axis controls rotation of Airplane, Arduino will simulate Mouse axis controls.
 Left/Right mouse buttons for firing, Vive controls to be added to replace mouse for shooting.

+*Day 2* - Created buildings, targets, and a score manager

 **Week 4**